mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api.md

-* __Update Profile:__ Updates a profile of the active User
+* __Update Profile:__ Updates the profile Information of the active User.
  	* __HTTP Method:__ PUT
-	* __Consumes:__ application/json; a JSON string in the following form `{'email':'email_val', 'telephone':'telephone_val', 'imageLink':'imageLink_val', 'nickname':'nickname_val', 'visible':'visible_val'}` ('email'=The email address of the contact, 'telephone'=The telephone number of the contact, 'imageLink'=The link of the profile image, 'nickname'=The nickname of the account, 'visible'=The visibility of the profile 1-Everyone 0-OnlyContacts)
+	* __Consumes:__ application/json; a JSON string in the following form `{'email':'email_val', 'telephone':'telephone_val', 'imageLink':'imageLink_val', 'nickname':'nickname_val', 'visible':'visible_val'}` ('email'=The email address of the user, 'telephone'=The telephone number of the user, 'imageLink'=The link of the profile image, 'nickname'=The nickname of the user, 'visible'=The visibility of the profile 1-Everyone 0-OnlyContacts)
 	* __Produces:__ -
 	* __Parameter:__
 	* __HTTP Status Codes:__